How to overcome decision fatigue

-If the decision does not support the ONE thing in your life that will make everything else easier, then let it go.
+If the decision does not support The ONE thing in your life that will make everything else easier, then let it go.

 Just let it go.
 If it becomes important again, let it bubble back up to the surface, but otherwise I find that things you thought were important decisions, turn out to simply be nothing of note.

-Work on reducing your decision fatigue daily.
+Work on overcoming your decision fatigue every day.

-Focus on the ONE thing that really matters, and if you are a leader, delegate.
+Focus on The ONE Thing that really matters, and if you are a leader, delegate.